raspy135/Qun-synthesizer/README.md

 	* Check Mono/Poly Mode setting.
 If it’s poly mode, LINE IN pass through is ON.
 * Use different power supply.
 Basically it’s less noise by using separated charger.

-* Use hardware effectors to get better result.
-That’s one of the benefit using hardware synth.
+* Use other hardware effectors!

 * Don’t be afraid to get clipped!
 The synth has a great clipping algorithms.
 Clipping could be the entrance to the new sound.